MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ### Testing Expected Exceptions

 If you expect your code to raise exceptions, you can test this behavior with pytest.

-In our `calculate_angle` function, our inputs must be numpy arrays, or the function will error.
+For example in our `calculate_angle` function, our inputs must be numpy arrays, or the function will error.

 Consider our `build_bond_list` function.
 We may want to raise a `ValueError` if `min_bond` is set to be less than zero.
 We can add a type check to the function so that a more informative message is given to the user.

-Add the following to your `calculate_distance` function.
+Add the following to your `build_bond_list` function.

 ~~~
 if min_bond < 0: